bezumec82/TimeServer/STM/LaOS/readme.txt

 This is a simple switching mechanism for Cortex-M microcontrollers.

 Main features :
+ -  It is not universal - it is using almost all Cortex-M features.
  -  Stack overflow protection.
-Supervisor check state of stack of all threads at each cycle.
+Supervisor check state of the stack of all threads at each cycle.
+MPU protects from other errors.
  -  Utilization of separate stack pointers.
  -  SVC handler with codes recognition - user can add its codes to process in function 'SVC_Handler_C' in sysCall.cpp, or redefine it completely.
  -  MPU support - threads are running in unprivileged mode.
-    .text section is accessible in read only mode, threads stack is removed to separate section .unprivileged_stack - look '...FLASH.ld' file.
+    '.text' section is accessible in read only mode, threads stack is removed to separate section '.unprivileged_stack' - look '...FLASH.ld' file.
+Heap has its separate place.
- -  Two types of threads could be created - privileged and unprivileged.
+ -  Two types of threads can be created - privileged and unprivileged.
- -  Support 'true' atomic and semaphore based on 'ldrex'/'strex' Drawback :
+ -  Support 'true' atomic and counting semaphore based on 'ldrex'/'strex'.

+Drawbacks :
- -  If you want to use it, you should think
+ -  If you want to use it, you should think.
- -  Couse most of the modern MCU market is consists of solutions based on Cortex-Mx cores, no other ports/MCU support is provided.
+ -  Cause most of the modern MCU market is consists of solutions based on Cortex-Mx cores, no other ports/MCU support is provided.
     And I have no plans to support computer history.
  -  In the present state, no 'cmake' or 'make' or other building tools